CDB-coreBM/mortvanski_et_al_2025/README.md

 Based on the original work done by Natasa Mortvanski for her Master project in 2023 (MSc Bioinformatics for Health Sciences 2021/2023)

+**Title of the publication:** The Clinical Value of Alpha-diversity metrics to establish Dysbiosis in Microbiome Studies

 This is a repository containing the R project with the following directories:

 * 00_raw_data: